openshift/training/beta-4-setup.md

 That does not mean, though, that you cannot access the inside of your application containers.
 There is an `exec` subcommand that lets you execute arbitrary commands inside of your containers.
+We've previously used `osc exec` to get a session inside our router, but that was as the cluster administrator.
+Regular users can `exec`, too!

 ### Introduction to exec
 Still in your PHP project, take a look at the help for `exec`: